-&lt;sup>281 Ibid.
+&lt;sup>264 Ibid.

-sensor technologies, data providers and traffic environments, and it should provide for the data management and quality assurance through the whole process.

-- 4. Ensuring reliable merging of scenarios from different data sources (different projects, different vehicles and stationary units, different perspectives etc.). - 5.
+- 3. Integration of the above in an automatic processing chain with standardised, open interfaces to enable the efficient and seamless use of data from different sources.
+The processing chain is expected to comply with the FAIR principles, should be agnostic to sensor technologies, data providers and traffic environments, and it should provide for the data management and quality assurance through the whole process. - 4.
+Ensuring reliable merging of scenarios from different data sources (different projects, different vehicles and stationary units, different perspectives etc.). - 5.
 Feeding the resulting scenarios in an openly accessible dynamic scenario database, which can be used for the development, training, virtual testing and type approval validation of CCAM systems, and which should be connected to or integrate existing national databases as far as possible. - 6.
 Quality assurance of the database: Defining approaches and methods to handle uncertainty and the possibility of errors that might propagate in the assessment, including algorithms for their quantification. - 7.
 Demonstration, assessment of the potential and upscaling of (quasi-)stationary sensor units to record high quality big traffic data in various environments, as well as under various environmental conditions and to identify relevant scenarios making use of the processing chain.
 The focus of recording such data from a "helicopter" perspective as an alternative to the use of vehicle-based sensors should be on the provision of suitable data in a cost-efficient way particularly in urban areas.
 This includes the fusion of data from different sensors.
 Upscaling requires amongst others the definition of hardware and software requirements for such measuring and recording systems.
-When recording traffic data in urban areas, proposed action should aim at: - o high geographic coverage, - o high seasonal coverage including adverse environmental conditions (e.g. extreme weather conditions) and their synchronized recording and - o coverage of complex traffic environments including the interaction with other road users (e.g. pedestrians, bicyclists, users of personal mobility devices). - 8.
-Evaluating different approaches to identify relevant scenarios on rural roads based on the developed processing chain and on traffic data to be recorded on various types of rural roads.
+When recording traffic data in urban areas, proposed action should aim at: - high geographic coverage, - high seasonal coverage including adverse environmental conditions (e.g. extreme weather conditions) and their synchronized recording and - coverage of complex traffic environments including the interaction with other road users (e.g. pedestrians, bicyclists, users of personal mobility devices). - Evaluating different approaches to identify relevant scenarios on rural roads based on the developed processing chain and on traffic data to be recorded on various types of rural roads.
 This includes the fusion of data from different sensors.
-When recording traffic data on rural roads, roads with low traffic density should be covered in addition to addressing the coverage issues above. - 9.
-Exploring the potential of complementing scenarios extracted from real traffic data with scenarios extracted from validated, highly detailed traffic simulations, including the use of AI to generate edge cases and other adversarial driving conditions in such simulations. - 10.
-Development of a mechanism for the continuous generation of updates of the dynamic scenario database, including an arrangement for the organisational set-up, governance and financial management of the required activities and resources.
+When recording traffic data on rural roads, roads with low traffic density should be covered in addition to addressing the coverage issues above. - 2.
+Exploring the potential of complementing scenarios extracted from real traffic data with scenarios extracted from validated, highly detailed traffic simulations, including the use of AI to generate edge cases and other adversarial driving conditions in such simulations.

+3. Development of a mechanism for the continuous generation of updates of the dynamic scenario database, including an arrangement for the organisational set-up, governance and financial management of the required activities and resources.